allegro/akubra/README.md

 ## Transports and Rules with dedicated timeouts

-It's transparent feature for end users for guarantee high availability and better transmission.
+It's guarantee high availability and better transmission.

-For example, when one specific HTTP method has lag we can modifying timeouts with special 'Rule'.
+For example, when one specific HTTP method has lag we can set timeouts with special 'Rule'.
-Another example, when user adding biggest chunks by multi upload, default timeout need to be changing into dedicated 'Transport' with 'Rule' for this case.
+Another example, when user dds big chunks by multi upload, default timeout needs to be changed with into dedicated 'Transport' with 'Rule' for this case.

 We have 'Rules' for 'Transports' definitions:
  - required minimum one item in 'Transports' section
  - required empty or one property (Method, Path, QueryParam) in 'Rules' section
- - if empty 'Rules' section is defined it will be matching with any requests
+ - if empty 'Rules' section is defined it will match with any requests
- - in runtime no matching request (by 'Rules' props. definition) generating responses with code HTTP 5xx
+ - when transport cannot be matched, http 500 error code will be sent to client.

 ## Limitations